gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 * Order is guaranteed only withing a partition and not across partitions.
 * Within a consumer group a partition can be read only by one consumer.
+* Leader replicates partition to other replica servers based on replication count.
+If leader fails then follower will become leader.
+* Zookeeper manages all brokers, keeps track of offset, consumer group, topic, paritions etc.
+* Once a message acknowledgement fails kafka will retry and even after certain retries if it fails, the message will be moved to dead letter.

 Kafka provides high throughput because of the following